pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 The minifier is an early ``torch.compile`` tool that, given an FX graph that crashes when we attempt to run or compile it, finds a subgraph that also crashes and outputs the code that performs that subgraph's operations.
 Essentially, the minifier finds a minimal repro for a certain class of ``torch.compile``-related crashes.
-Note that this assumes that we were able to successfully trace through code.
+This assumes that we were able to successfully trace through code.

-Unfortunately, most of the time nowadays, the minifier doesn't work and you'll have to do something else (we like to think that this is because bugs that can have repros automatically generated this way are all easy to fix, so we've fixed them all, and that leaves the hard bugs that don't repro easily).
+Unfortunately, most of the time nowadays, the minifier doesn't work as expected, and alternative methods may be necessary.
-But it's very easy to try, so you might as well try it and cry when it doesn't work.
+This is likely because bugs that can be automatically reproduced in this manner are generally easier to fix and have already been addressed, leaving more complex issues that do not reproduce easily.
+However, it is straightforward to attempt using the minifier, so it is worth trying even if it may not succeed.

 Instructions for operating the minifier can be found `here <https://pytorch.org/docs/stable/torch.compiler_troubleshooting_old.html>`__.
-If the compiler is crashing, you can set ``TORCHDYNAMO_REPRO_AFTER="dynamo"`` or ``TORCHDYNAMO_REPRO_AFTER="aot"`` (``aot`` is more likely to work, but it won't catch AOTAutograd bugs) and then pray that the generated ``repro.py`` actually has your problem.
+If the compiler is crashing, you can set ``TORCHDYNAMO_REPRO_AFTER="dynamo"`` or ``TORCHDYNAMO_REPRO_AFTER="aot"`` The ``aot`` option is more likely to succeed, although it may not identify the ``AOTAutograd`` issues.
+This will generate the ``repro.py`` file which may help to diagnose the problem.
-If it's an accuracy problem, you can try ``TORCHDYNAMO_REPRO_LEVEL=4`` (and cry when it fails to find the actual subgraph that has a problem).
+For accuracy-related issues, consider setting ``TORCHDYNAMO_REPRO_LEVEL=4``.
+Please note that this may not always successfully identify the problematic subgraph.

 Debugging Deeper
 ~~~~~~~~~~~~~~~~

-This section details tools and techniques if you want to try to debug ``torch.compile`` issues on your own
+This section provides tools and techniques for independently debugging ``torch.compile`` issues
-or if you want to learn more about the ``torch.compile`` stack.
+or for gaining a deeper understanding of the ``torch.compile`` stack.
 These methods are more involved than those presented above and are used by PyTorch developers regularly
 to debug real ``torch.compile`` issues.

-Below is a high level view of the stack:
+Below is a high-level overview of the stack:

 .. image:: _static/img/dynamo/td_stack.png

-There are three main components to this stack; TorchDynamo, AOTAutograd, and Inductor.
+The stack comprises three main components: TorchDynamo, AOTAutograd, and Inductor.
-Our debugging strategy will first focus on narrowing down the component in which the error is occurring
+Our debugging strategy involves first identifying the component in which the error occurs
 and then individually debugging the component.
-For identifying the component where your issue is originating,
+To determine the component responsible for the issue,
-first see the `Ablation` section above under `Reporting Issues` above.
-To debug an individual component, see the sections below.
+see the `Ablation` section under `Reporting Issues` above.
+For guidance on debugging a specific component, consult the sections below.

 TorchDynamo
 -----------